- Chart

 Core Business Areas

-- Market Making: The company also engages in market-making activities, providing liquidity on various exchanges by quoting buy and sell prices for a wide range of securities.
-This segment contributes to revenue through the bid-ask spread and trading volume.
+- Market Making: Interactive Brokers also engages in market-making activities, providing liquidity to various exchanges by quoting bid and ask prices for financial instruments.
+This segment contributes to the company's revenue through spreads and transaction fees.

 Leadership and Structure